Virus leads New York to nix Democratic presidential primary

 ALBANY, N.Y.
-(AP) — New York on Monday canceled the Democratic presidential primary election that had been scheduled for June 23, a result of the coronavirus pandemic and a move denounced by former candidate Bernie Sanders’ campaign and his supporters as a blow to democracy.
+(AP) — New York canceled its 2020 Democratic presidential primary election because of the coronavirus pandemic, infuriating former candidate Bernie Sanders’ campaign and his supporters.
+They called Monday’s decision a strike against democracy.

 The Democratic members of the state Board of Elections voted to nix the primary.
 New York will still hold its congressional and state-level primaries on June 23.